radenpioneer/astro-ftp-deploy/README.md

   # Allows you to run this workflow manually from the Actions tab on GitHub.
   workflow_dispatch:

-# Allow this job to clone the repo and create a page deployment
+# Allow this job to clone the repo and create a deployment
 permissions:
   contents: read
-  pages: write
-  id-token: write

 jobs:
   build: